mickymacirl/CI-P5-EGZ/README.md

 1.1 As a developer, I must set up the project so that it can implement the core features.

-Issue 2 GitHub Project for information.
+*[Issue 1 GitHub Project](https://github.com/mickymacirl/CI-P5-EGZ/issues/1)* GitHub Project for information.

 1.2 As a developer, I must set up static files and folders so that the project images, CSS and javascript work on the website.